alexyakunin/BenchmarkGame-CSharp/README.md

 # BenchmarkGame-CSharp

-The Computer Language Benchmarks Game - my attempts to improve C# code there
+The Computer Language Benchmarks Game - my attempts to improve C# code there.